International Environmental and Sustainable Development Law

-This course focuses on international legal and institutional arrangements concerning the conservation and use of the environment.
+This course examines international legal and institutional arrangements concerning the conservation and use of the environment.
 It examines both theoretical and practical dimensions of these arrangements.

-- an introduction to the principles of international environmental law (such as the principle of common but differentiated responsibilities and the precautionary principle),
+- principles of international environmental law (such as the principle of common but differentiated responsibilities and the precautionary principle),

-- issues related to the protection of the environment (hazardous activities, wastes, air pollution),
+- issues related to the protection of the environment from industrial activities (hazardous activities, wastes, air pollution);

-- the conservation of the environment (species, biological diversity)
+- issues related to the conservation of the environment (species, biological diversity);

-This course also examines questions related to compliance, effectiveness and the enforcement of international environmental law.
-This includes, for instance, an examination of liability and redress and compliance mechanisms.
+- questions related to compliance, effectiveness and the enforcement of international environmental law, including civil liability and compliance mechanisms; and